 Sorry I just came across your reply!
 Please come in to see what’s new! just ring us at 707-944-1673 and ask for me!

 Maggie – greetings from Thailand at the moment.
 I will see you April 12th at 1030am if not before.
-I have an appointment then for the Grapes to Glass with 2 of my guests 🙂
+I have an appointment then for the Grapes to Glass with 2 of my friends 🙂

 I look forward to meeting.